Farrukh Sayfiev

-Farrukh Sayfiyev (born 17 January 1991) is an Uzbek professional footballer who plays as a left-back for Neftchi Fergana and the Uzbekistan national team.
+Farrukh Karimovich Sayfiyev (uz; born 17 January 1991) is an Uzbek professional footballer who plays as a left-back for Neftchi Fergana and the Uzbekistan national team.

 Career

 On January 5, 2025, a member of the Uzbekistan Super League, he signed a contract with the Fergana club Neftchi.

 International

 Sayfiev made his debut for the Uzbekistan main team on 20 August 2014 in a Friendly match against Azerbaijan.